czbiohub-sf/cerebra/paper/paper.md

 ## `count-variants`
 The `count-variants` module reports the raw variant counts for every gene across every sample.
 We first create a _genome interval tree_ from the reference GTF, then read in a VCF file and convert it to a [vcfpy](https://pypi.org/project/vcfpy/) object, then processes VCF records in [parallel](https://en.wikipedia.org/wiki/Multiprocessing).
-Each variant is matched to its corresponding gene, and gene-wise counts are stored in shared memory.
+Each variant is matched to its corresponding gene, and gene-wise counts are stored in [shared memory](https://en.wikipedia.org/wiki/Shared_memory).
-We then report the raw number of variants found in each sample.
+If working  with cancer samples, the user has the option to filter out all variants that are not found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database and are therefore less likely to be pathogenic.
-The output is a CSV file that contains counts for each sample versus every gene in the genome.
+`count-variants` produces two output files, one containing raw variant counts and one containing COSMIC filtered variant counts for every gene in the genome.

 ## `find-peptide-variants`
-The `find-peptide-variants` module reports the peptide-level consequence of variants in the genome.
+The `find-peptide-variants` module reports the peptide-level consequence of genomic variants.
 First we load the reference GTF, then construct an index (.fai) of the genome fasta file with [pyfaidx](https://pypi.org/project/pyfaidx/) to enable fast random memory access.
 We then create a _genome interval tree_ that will be used to quickly match genomic coordinates from VCF records to peptide-level variants.
-If working  with cancer samples, the user has the option to filter out all variants that are not found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database and are therefore unlikely to be pathogenic.
+The user again has the option to filter out variants not found in the COSMIC database.

-VCF files are read in simultaneously; individual records are converted to _GenomePosition_ objects to keep track of their genomic intervals and observed DNA bases.
+VCF records are read in simultaneously; individual records are converted to _GenomePosition_ objects to keep track of their genomic intervals and observed DNA bases.
 _GenomePositions_ are then queried against the _genome interval tree_.
 If an overlapping interval is found we retrieve the peptide-level variant from this node of the _genome interval tree_.
 Peptide-level variants are converted to [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs,